Roaring 20’s Plus Size Costume Ideas

 Mobsters were popular back in the day, so why not try to replicate the style of your favorite criminal for the costume party?

-These combinations usually include classic three-piece suits without experimenting too much.
-You could portray a businessman or an ordinary man from society.
+These combinations usually include classic three-piece pin stripe suits without experimenting too much.
+You could portray a businessman or an ordinary man from society in most costumes.
 Alternatively, you could add some sequins to mix things up.

-If you are going with a partner, they might need a matching costume.
+If you are going with a partner, they might need a matching costume, like a flapper girl.
 Going dressed as a mobster yourself could inspire your female partner to pick a female gangster costume, too.

 The first question to consider is how much you want to put an accent on the shirt.
 Some combinations allow you to skip wearing jackets, and that’s where shirts become extremely important.
 For example, a fancy black shirt, which might be combined with suspenders, can be an exquisite 1920s plus-size costume.